cloudflare/cloudflare-docs/content/cache/troubleshooting/customize-caching.md

 Caching is a fundamental feature of the Cloudflare Content Delivery Network (CDN).
 As such, our global network automatically caches a lot of content around the world.
 When visitors request a cached resource, it is served from the data center closest to them and therefore, the content loads faster.

-You can speed up your site’s performance even further thanks to the multiple caching settings available in [Cache rules](/cache/how-to/cache-rules/) or [Page Rules](/rules/page-rules/).
+You can speed up your site's performance even further thanks to the multiple caching settings available in [Cache rules](/cache/how-to/cache-rules/) or [Page Rules](/rules/page-rules/).

 ___